Fajar-RahmadJaya/KeyTik/README.md

-# KeyTik: The All-in-One Automation Tool
+# KeyTik: The All-in-One Automation Tool & Keyboard Remapper with Profiles
 ## GUI-Based Keyboard Remapper with Profiles, Auto Clicker, AutoHotkey Manager, and More.

-  KeyTik is an open-source keyboard remapper that support profile.
-It has useful functionality for remapper in a lightweight software.
-KeyTik use AutoHotkey for remapper so it's flexible and has great potential.
-KeyTik can made AutoHotkey scripting easier because its basically a software to made AutoHotkey script, attached with some functionality.
-So beside as remapper KeyTik also can also be said as AutoHotkey script manager.
-After recent update i realise KeyTik not only can be used as keyboard remapper but also auto clicker, screen clicker and many more.
-AutoHotkey allow you to made almos automaton and KeyTik is just made it easier to use for beginner or veteran.
-I made it for personal use at first and decided to develop it further.
-So feel free to try it if you are interested.
+KeyTik is an open-source automation tool that can do almost all automaton at your will.
+At first, KeyTik focussing on keyboard remapper with profile to activate or deactivate each remap individually.
+But because it also use AutoHotkey as scripting lenguage to do the automaton, it allow KeyTik to do all automation available by AutoHotkey such as auto clicker, keyboard remapper, screen clicker and more.
+With a bit of scripting you can do all of that at ease.
+If you don't have coding experience, don't wory because i also made a beginner friendly open-source AutoHotkey script collection and template that allow you to use already made script or change it to your preference.
+I try to make it as easy to understand as possible with guide how to use the template or change the code per script, so make sure to visit it at [AutoHotkey Script Collection And Template](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection).
+I hope you can enjoy it and it can be useful to you.
+Sincerely, Fajar Rahmad Jaya.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Preview :
 <img src="_internal/Picture/Preview Main 1.png" alt="Preview Main 1" width="400" />
 <img src="_internal/Picture/Preview Main 2.png" alt="Preview Main 1" width="400" />
 <img src="_internal/Picture/Preview Create Default.png" alt="Preview Create Default" width="400" />
 <img src="_internal/Picture/Preview Create Text.png" alt="Preview Create Text" width="400" />

 ## What Make Us Different Then Other Remapper :
 * KeyTik is using AutoHotkey as remapper so basically it has all autohotkey feature as remapper.